 - Ensuring the compost is contained on each side, for example with wire or wood.

-- Incorporating materials such as weeds and straw in order to trap air in the compost.
+- Incorporating bulking agents such as weeds and straw in order to trap air in the compost.

 - Putting a thick level of cover material, such as straw or manure, under, around and over the pile.

-- When adding material, simply dig a hole, tip the material in, and cover it back up again.
+- When adding material, digging a hole, tipping the material in, and covering it back up again.

-Other composters turn their pile once or twice.
-Charles Dowding, for examples, turns his compost once to aerate it and also to check to see how dry the interior is inside.
-A dry compost heap will benefit from the addition of moisture.
+Charles Dowding, for example, turns his compost once to aerate it and also to check to see how dry the interior is inside.
+(If it is dry, he adds water to it.)